zdavatz/voice2graph/README.md

 5. See image for [portrait view](https://github.com/zdavatz/voice2graph/blob/master/images/portrait.png).
 6. Swipe to left to show list of old samples.
 Like with the amk files of AmiKo.
 7. Record the pitch of the voice on an X-Axis.
 Plot it against time.
 8. Record the intensitiy of the voice in dB.
+Plot against time.